frankiewiczkamil/blog/src/pages/posts/post-2.md

 Can we do better?
 Sure, what would be the point of writing all this if there wasn't a solution ;)

-So if we want to stick to the function components, the easiest way that I can recommend is to mimic flux model with `useReducer` hook.
+So if we want to stick to the functional components, the easiest way that I can recommend is to mimic flux model with `useReducer` hook.
 It may look like this:
 ```javascript
 const initialState = 0;